Weav3r/vine/README.md

 Vine is a data structure validation library for Dart.
 You may use it to validate the HTTP request body or any data in your backend applications.

+> See related [article](https://dev.to/baptiste_parmantier/validate-your-data-structures-with-vine-in-your-dart-projects-111p) in `Dev.to` to discover how to use Vine in your Dart projects.

 ### Built for validating form data and JSON payloads

 Serializing an HTML form to FormData or a JSON object comes with its own set of quirks.